abari212/covid-19/README.md

 Tracking and modeling to help curb the covid-19 virus spread.

-This repository contains both codes and data (as a study case) to track and model the spread of covid-19, and help to curb its spread in consultation with people from the domain.
+This repository contains both codes and data (as a study case) to track and model the spread of covid-19, and help to curb its spread in consultation with people from the health domain.

 Tracking is another effective measure to curb the spread of covid-19, in addition to physical distancing.
 This script can be used at a much more granular scale, such as a municipality/city.